Sreejith1331/Manual-ST-Project/README.md

-TestCase_BugReport_ChallengeInstitution is the manual software testing project I have done.
-Here I chose Challenge Institution's website for my project.
-I have created test cases for the website and I can find some bugs in it.
-So I created the bug report also.
+I have completed a manual software testing project named 'TestCase_BugReport_ChallengeInstitution'.
+For this project, I selected the website of Challenge Institution.
+I have created test cases for the website and detected some bugs.
+Therefore, I have also prepared a bug report.